-- 1. Verify that the number of transfer credits complies with limits set by the university (see Bulletin of Duke University 2010-2011 Undergraduate Instruction pp. 30-31 under The Major and under The Minor.)
+- 1. Verify that the number of transfer credits complies with limits set by the university (see Bulletin of Duke University 2011-2012 Undergraduate Instruction, in the section on General Education Course Requirements, under The Major and under The Minor.)
 At least half of the major/minor courses should be taken at Duke.
-In particular, Math 121 and 139 must be taken at Duke except for special circumstances for which students should petition to the DUS. - 2.
+In particular, Math 401(121) and 431(139) must be taken at Duke except for special circumstances for which students should petition to the DUS. - 2.
 Obtain the regular catalog (or at least a copy of the pages containing descriptions of the mathematics courses) from the other school.
 All undergraduate mathematics courses should be included, so the course in question can be considered in the context of the other school's mathematics program.
 Summer catalogs seldom contain enough information; and some regular catalogs are not sufficiently detailed; and in such a case, the petitioning student must obtain a syllabus or other official written description of the contents of the course. - 3.
 Determine whether the school is on the semester system or the quarter system.
 If it is on the quarter system, two courses are needed to obtain one credit at Duke. - 4.
 For summer courses, determine the number of contact hours, which is the product of the length of the class period in hours and the number of days that the class meets.
 Only courses with 35 or more contact hours are acceptable for transfer credit. - 5.
 After determining that a course qualifies under all the criteria above, see the Director or Associate Director of Undergraduate Studies or the Supervisor of First Year Instruction, as appropriate for the course (see above).